 New immigrants to USA are NOT eligible for benefits like Medicare.

-Please look at medicare eligibility for new immigrants for more information.
+Please look at Medicare eligibility for new immigrants for more information.

-New immigrants can't get other federal or state benefits like Medicaid, MediCal, etc. Before they immigrate to the U.S., you (the sponsor) will need to sign an affidavit of support, form I-864 certifies that you will be taking care of all their expenses, and the immigrants will not be a burden on the government.
+One of the immigrant healthcare issues faced by newcomers is that they can't get other federal or state benefits like Medicaid, MediCal, etc. Before they immigrate to the U.S., you (the sponsor) will need to sign an affidavit of support, form I-864 certifies that you will be taking care of all their expenses, and the immigrants will not be a burden on the government.
 I-864 is a legally binding contract that can be enforced and must be taken seriously.
 In particular, pay close attention to Part 8 of form I-864.
 More information about sponsor responsibilities and obligations.

 Almost all such insurance products are available based on the maximum income criteria.
 You may argue that these new immigrants have no income in the U.S. However, for the purposes of calculating income for sponsorship and insurance, the sponsor's income is also included in the equation.
 By submitting your sponsorship, you have already certified that you are above the poverty level.
 If someone has somehow managed to get any benefit like Medicaid by not revealing all the facts, in the case of a large claim, the government can investigate and can actually send the bills (plus penalty and interest) to the sponsor for reimbursement.
 This voids the purpose of trying to utilize anything like Medicaid and may also adversely affect your ability to sponsor others in the future.
 In addition to that, the new immigrant (beneficiary) may potentially face deportation.